-A job interview provides a means to open a window into who we are—as a professional, as a leader, as a partner, and as a person.
-We are given precious minutes to summarize our value and our character; and make a positive and lasting impression on those having offered us the opportunity.
+A job interview provides an opportunity to open a window into who we are—as a professional, as a leader, as a partner, and as a person.
+We are given precious minutes to summarize our value and our character; and make a positive and lasting impression on those having offered us that opportunity.
 This is a platform, and not a guarantee that others will see us for who we are.
 It is up to us to open the window and share the picture.

 But an interview is also something more.
 It is a search for a match, and a chance to take our skills and abilities to another level.
 It is a means to build upon our career, and find a home that not only meets our needs, but helps reveal our future.
 Unfortunately, it is also a skill that many take for granted.
 It’s simply not enough to be good at what we do.
-We also have to be able to share that information with others, and offer the best possible picture of who we are as part of the job interview.
+We also have to be able to share that perspective with others, and offer the best possible picture of who we are as part of the job interview.